The Harcombe Diet: Can Real Food Really Take Off the Weight?Updated: January 25, 2018 weight loss

 - The Harcombe Diet for Men: No More Mr. Fat Guy!

 But where did this diet come from?
 What does it teach and say about food?
 And does it actually deliver on what it promises?

 Inspiration for The Harcombe Diet

 Many diets come from scientific research.
 Examples include the DASH diet and coconut oil diet.
 Others come from observation of population groups such as the Mediterranean diet and Paleo.
 Still others come from the clinical experience of a medical practitioner such as the bone broth diet or the GAPS diet.
+Others are based on conventional pseudo-science such as the DASH Diet.
 Most are simply fad diets trying to make a quick buck.
 The Dukan diet is one example.